-The HRTPO has conducted surveys and studies that have taken the military's specific needs in regards to military base access.
-As part of planning efforts to determine military transportation needs, the Military Commuter Survey was conducted.
-From November 8, 2011 through February 20, 2012, a total of 10,994 responses were received to the surveys that inquired into the military personnel commuting experience.
+The HRTPO has conducted surveys and studies that have focused on the military's specific needs in regards to military base access.
+As part of planning efforts to determine military transportation needs, the Military Commuter Survey was conducted from November 8, 2011 through February 20, 2012.
+A total of 10,994 responses provided valuable insight regarding the military personnel commuting experience.

-Largely, the survey and other related reports demonstrate an extension of the partnership among regional leadership, transportation planners, and the military commands in Hampton Roads.
+The survey and other related reports demonstrate an extension of the partnership among regional leadership, transportation planners, and the military commands in Hampton Roads.